 Like the original version, this new edition of Pride: The Celebration and the Struggle celebrates the LGBTQ+ community’s diversity and the incredible victories of the past 50 years–but it also has a larger focus on activism, the need to keep fighting for equality and freedom around the world and the important role that young people are playing.

-The new edition has been updated and expanded to include many new Proud Moments and Queer Facts as well as a profile of LGBTQ+ refugees from Indonesia, a story about a Pride celebration … Continue reading →
+The new edition has been updated and expanded to include many new Proud Moments and Queer Facts as well as a profile of LGBTQ+ refugees from Indonesia, a story … Continue reading →

 American life expectancy is declining for a third straight year.
 Birth rates are dropping.
 Nearly half of us think the other political party isn’t just wrong; they’re evil.
 We’re the richest country in history, but we’ve never been more pessimistic.
 What’s causing the despair?